mflatt/expander/README.txt

    ...-primitive.rkt - export built-in functions as modules

- run/ - helpers to drive the expander extract.rkt - extracts subset of compilation units (via "run.rkt")
+ run/ - helpers to drive the expander

+ extract/ - extracts subset of compilation units (by "run.rkt")

  main.rkt - installs eval handler, etc.; entry point for the
             expander/compiler/evaluator